docker/docs/ee/upgrade.md

 ####  Triage and fix an upgrade that exhausted IP address space

-Starting with a cluster with services that exhaust their overlay address space in 18.09, adjust the deployment to fix this issue.
+Starting with a cluster with services that exhaust their overlay address space in Docker Enterprise Engine 18.09, adjust the deployment to fix this issue.

 1. SSH into a manager node.